A Microcosm Between Alps and Pre-Alps

 Since then to the moment in which the mill ended its activity, the grindstone was consumed about 20 cm; every two months the miller would have had to take it apart to redo the small channels – an operation that required, roughly, a day of work.
 The miller’s typical day was long: it started at around 4 am and would continue – except a break around lunchtime – until about 4 pm.
 In all the years of the mill’s long activity, the conduit (millrace) never ran out of water, and in periods of drought the Mulino di Santa Libera would also do the work of other mills.
 We still have old pictures that represent the last ‘historic’ miller, Leandro Zanandrea, intent at gathering in the tub the flour that came out of the millstone’s small channels.

-of wheat and as many of corn; the wheels were activated by water,
+1200 kg of wheat and as many of corn; the wheels were activated by

-a property-estate of a Venetian family, who kept it until the mid-19th C.
+part of a property-estate of a Venetian family, who kept it until the

 At the hostel, the table becomes an occasion where to share knowledge as well as conviviality!
 The hostel is the ideal place where to spend a few relaxing days surrounded by an all-embracing nature.
 It hosts cultural initiatives and aims to divulgate a commitment to sustainability issues, as well as promoting environmentally-aware hiking, trekking, geo-tourism, guided nature walks – and more.
 The guests are asked only to bring along curiosity, an open mind (and spirit) – but proposals too, as the hostel is also a place of exchange, where relationships and new visions can arise.